aozhimin/iOS-Debug-Hacks/README.md

 Among above steps, the most important step is the first step: find out the problem.
 Apparently, it's a prerequisite of other steps.

-Research shows the time an experienced programmer spends on debugging to locate one issue is  about one twentieth of an inexperienced programmer.
+Research shows the time experienced programmers spend on debugging to locate the same set of defects is about one twentieth of inexperienced programmers.
 That means debugging experience makes an enormous difference on programming efficiency.
 We have lots of books on software design, unfortunately, rare of them have introduction about debugging, even the courses in school.

 ## 序言